bloc-state/state/README.md

 ## copyWith

-If you don't want to use the `loading`, `ready`, or `failed` methods.
-Or perhaps you are managing a more complex state object.
+If you are managing a more complex state object.
 Use the `copyWith` method insted.

 `copyWith` will copy the entire state object, not just the data unlike the `ready` method